flywheel-io/gears/spec/v0/readme.md

 ## The base directory

 To be a flywheel gear, you must have a specific folder in the container: `/flywheel/v0`.
-This indicates that it’s a flywheel gear.
 All following references to folders are assumed to be relative to this folder.

 ### The manifest